octimot/StoryToolkitAI/INSTALLATION.md

     pip cache purge
     pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116

-_Note: If Resolve is not turned on or not available, the transcription and translation functions will work on normal wav files too.
+_Note: If Resolve Studio is not turned on or not available, the transcription and translation functions will work on normal wav files too.
 Simply press the transcribe or translate buttons and follow the process._

 #### That's it!
 Inside the virtual environment, you should now be able to start the tool: